 Schedule a Demo

-Historically, QC relied heavily on manual inspections and statistical methods.
+Historically, QC relied heavily on manual inspections and statistical evaluation methods.
 While effective for some applications, this approach is often labor-intensive, prone to human error, and limited in its ability to catch subtle defects.

 Traditionally, quality management has focused on three key pillars: